Davao del Sur: Spanish colonial era

+American colonial era

 The Spanish administration in the Philippines ended in 1898 following the defeat of the Spaniards during the Spanish–American War.
-In the early 1900s, waves of immigrants from the Visayas, Luzon, and as well as from Japan began to live in the region, centered mainly in Davao.
+In the early 1900s, waves of immigrants from the Visayas, Luzon, and as well as from China and Japan began to live in the region, centered mainly in Davao.
 The region began to boom in economic growth as agricultural business proliferated in the region.

 As part of the "food bowl" of what is now the province of Davao del Sur, otherwise known as the Padada Valley, the agricultural area south of the town of Santa Cruz, which is known as Digos that time, lured many migrants, majority of whom came from the Visayas and Ilocos regions to settle permanently in the area.
 Before World War II, an enterprising American by the name of N.E.
 Crumb leased 10.24 km2 and transformed the place into an abaca plantation.
 This became the hub of economic activity in the locality during those days.

+Japanese occupation

 In 1942, during the start of the World War II in the Pacific, the first waves of invading Japanese units landed and entered the province of southern Davao.

 In 1945, the liberation of southern Davao by United States and Philippine Commonwealth troops was supported by Davaoeño guerrilla fighters.

+The Postwar Era

 In 1967, Davao Province was divided into three provinces, one of them being Davao del Sur; the town of Digos was made its capital and would become a suburban city for the next 33 years.